Our world’s resources are limited. That’s why we’re making the most of what we’ve been given.

 Once a hospital achieves its annual collection goal for certain devices, we make a donation to the National Forest Foundation (NFF).
 Each participating facility can earn up to 150 planted trees.
 The NFF chooses the tree planting location, prioritizing areas that are in greatest need based on environmental concern.

-Since the inception of the program, we have donated over 130,000 trees to help restore National Forests in Oregon, Arizona, West Virginia and Georgia.
+Since the inception of the program, we have donated hundreds of thousands of trees to help restore National Forests in Oregon, Arizona, West Virginia and Georgia.

 Together with our customers and NFF, we're keeping more waste out of landfills, putting more trees in the ground and being more efficient with the resources we've been given.